-Get started with Docker for MacEstimated reading time: 18 minutes
+Get started with Docker Desktop for MacEstimated reading time: 16 minutes

-Docker is a full development platform for creating containerized apps, and Docker for Mac is the best way to get started with Docker on a Mac.
+Docker is a full development platform for creating containerized applications.
+Docker Desktop is the best way to get started with Docker on Mac.

-If the image is not found locally, Docker will pull it from Docker Hub.
+hello-worldimage above, if the image is not found locally, Docker pulls it from Docker Hub.

 In a web browser, go to

-http://localhost/to bring up the home page.
-(Since you specified the default HTTP port, it isn’t necessary to append
+http://localhost/to view the nginx homepage.
+Because we specified the default HTTP port, it isn’t necessary to append

 dockeras the hostname to build the URL.
 Now, ports are exposed on the private IP addresses of the VM and forwarded to